AI4Finance-Foundation/FinRL-Meta/README.md

 ## Design Principles
 + Plug-and-Play (PnP): Modularity; Handle different markets (say T0 vs. T+1)
++ Completeness and universal:
+  Multiple markets; Various data sources (APIs, Excel, etc); User-friendly variables.
 + Avoid hard-coded parameters
-+ Closing the sim-real gap by the “training-testing-trading” pipeline: simulation for training and connecting real-time APIs for testing/trading;  here a “virtual env” may be the solution.
++ Closing the sim-real gap using the “training-testing-trading” pipeline: simulation for training and connecting real-time APIs for testing/trading.
-+ Efficient sampling: accelerate the data sampling process is the key!
-From the ElegantRL project. we know that multi-processing is a key to reducing training time (scheduling between CPU + GPU).
++ Efficient data sampling: accelerate the data sampling process is the key of DRL training!
+From the ElegantRL project. we know that multi-processing is powerful to reduce the training time (scheduling between CPU + GPU).
 + Transparency: a virtual env that is invisible to the upper layer
-+ Completeness and universal:
-  Multiple markets; Various data sources (APIs, Excel, etc); User-friendly variables (complete and allow user-define): may use the heritage of class
 + Flexibility and extensibility: Inheritance might be helpful here

 ## Overview